orcohen9826/Buzzer/README.md

 # Quiz Buzzer System

 ## Overview
 This project is a wireless quiz buzzer system designed for quiz games where participants answer questions by pressing their respective buzzers.
-The system consists of multiple buzzers and a central controller that connects to a DJ system.
+The system consists of multiple buzzers and a central controller that connects to an external speaker.

 ## Components